evanseitz/ManifoldEM_ESPER/README.md

 ### Additional Software:
 In addition to the Anaconda environment detailed above, the following packages may also prove useful; some of which are required for final steps in this framework.
 - Chimera
-- PyMol
+- PyMOL
 - Phenix
 - EMAN2
 - RELION

 ### Attribution:
-If this code is useful in your work, please cite: ###
+If this code is useful in your work, please cite:
 DOI

 ### License: